Ninja-Squad/rare-basket/doc/authentication.md

 Note that, during development, all this is done automatically by `docker-compose`, which starts a Keycloak server exposed on port 8082, and imports the necessary configuration.
-At the time of this writing, this imported configuration contains 3 users named `contact11`, `contact12` and `contact21`, all having the password `password`.
+At the time of this writing, this imported configuration contains 4 users named `admin`, `contact11`, `contact12` and `contact21`, all having the password `password`.
+The `admin` user is allowed to manage users.
+The other three are accession holder users, allowed to manage orders.

 The admin user for the Keycloak server is `admin`, identified by the password `admin`.
 The Keycloak console is available at http://localhost:8082/auth/.